chanzuckerberg/cellxgene-census/docs/cellxgene_census_docsite_data_release_info.md

 ### Weekly Census releases (latest)

 [CZ CELLxGENE Discover](https://cellxgene.cziscience.com/) ingests a handful of new datasets every week.
-To quickly enable access to these new data via the Census, CZ CELLxGENE Discover plans to perform weekly Census data releases:

-* Available for public access for 1 month.
+To quickly enable access to these new data via the Census, CZ CELLxGENE Discover plans to perform weekly Census data releases, available for public access for 1 month.

 The most recent weekly release can be opened by the APIs by specifying `census_version = "latest"`.